Barrington Child Support Lawyer

 Personable Counsel for Complex Cases in Cook, McHenry, DuPage, & Lake Counties

-Here at Mandas Law, we are dedicated to helping our clients get child support arrangements that are fair for all the parties who are involved while making sure that the needs of children are placed as the highest priority.
+Here at Mandas Law, we are dedicated to helping our clients get child support arrangements that are fair for all the parties who are involved while making sure that the needs of children are placed as the highest priority, whether that involves litigation or mediation..
 In complex cases involving unique child custody complications, whether arrangements for children with special needs or dealing with parents concealing their real source of income, we can help.

 Contact us now so that our determined team of Barrington child support lawyers can help you today.